COUNSELLING SESSIONS

 Methods and Approach in headspace Family

-We believe that people are experts in their own lives.
-With this mindset, we support young people by helping their families and loved ones find the best way forward.
-This includes inviting them to reflect, assisting in creating new narratives, and providing practical tools they can apply in their relationship with the young person.
+We believe that people are the experts in their own lives.
+With this approach, we support young people by helping their families and close relatives find the best path forward—by inviting reflection, helping them create new perspectives, and providing practical tools they can try out in their everyday life and in their relationship with the young person.

 Peer Volunteers